Average Australian Mortgage Size in 2023

-Lenders often change their investment property interest rates so you should keep an eye out and benchmark your loan to market from time to time to see if there’s a better deal available.
-A seemingly small difference in interest rate can add up to a lot over time.
+Lenders often change their investment property interest rates depending on market fluctuations.
+Keep an eye out and benchmark your loan to market to see if there’s a better deal available.
+A small difference in interest rate can add up to a lot over time.

-For instance, on a 30-year property investment loan of $450,000, if you find an interest rate just 20 basis points cheaper, it will save you $18,441 in interest over the life of the loan.
+For instance, on a 30-year property investment loan of $450,000, if you find an interest rate just 20 basis points cheaper than your current interest rate, may end up saving you an estimated $22,500 over the life of your loan (calculation based on a 25 year loan term).
 To see how much you can save on your loan with a cheaper interest rate, use our free mortgage calculator.

 Take the simple steps above, and you will be well on your way to maximising returns from your investment property.

 At loans.com.au , you can easily finance your investment property purchase.
 Have a stress-free investment experience.
 Reach out to our friendly lending specialists and start your investment journey today with a great low-rate investment property loan.

 The expected return on investment property depends on a variety of factors.
 However, a good rental yield would typically be around at least 5%.
 Anything beyond 10% would be considered a great return on investment.

 Quick and minor options to increase returns may include increasing your rent, even by as little as $10 a week (ensure you do not breach an existing tenancy agreement if you are considering this option), negotiating a lower interest rate on your investment home loan, or even talking to a tax accountant to identify any areas of your investment you could claim to decrease your taxable income.